chef-partners/arm-templates/arm-chef-server/README.md

 | storageAccountType          | Type of storage account to use                               | Standard_LRS      |
 | storageAccountContainerName | Name of the container in which the hard disks will be stored | vhds              |

+**NOTE: In order to use this template as a shared template it will need to be forked or cloned and edited so that the `virtualNetwork` and `storageAccount` are not created as they will already exist and it will cause a deployment failure.**

 ## Run the template into Azure

 There are two ways of running this in